Nemesis Inferno: Characteristics

 The 750 m Nemesis Inferno stands 29 m tall.
 With a top speed of 80 km/h, the ride features four inversions including a vertical loop, a zero-g roll, and a set of interlocking corkscrews.
 Riders of Nemesis Inferno experience up to 4.5 times the force of gravity on the near-two-minute ride.
 The ride is reported to have cost £8 million.

 Nemesis Inferno operates with two steel and fiberglass trains, each containing seven cars.
 Each car seats four riders in a single row for a total of 28 riders per train.
 Two seats on Nemesis Inferno have been modified to cater for larger riders.

 The ride is themed around an erupting volcano.
 The name of the ride suggests that it is related to the original Nemesis, an inverted coaster installed at Alton Towers in 1994.

 Ride experience

-After leaving the station, the train takes a right-hand swing drop into a tunnel, where it is shot with simulated fire.
-It makes a brief left turn before entering the 29 m lift hill.
-At the top, it takes a long left-swing drop into its first inversion, a vertical loop right, then rises straight into the second inversion, a zero-G-roll.
-The ride then turns to the right and enters the first of the interlocking corkscrews, then enters a right-handed, over-banked turn before continuing through the second of the interlocking corkscrews.
-After a large right turn, followed by a sharp upwards left turn, the train enters the brake run.
-Following a small right turn, it continues to the station.
+After leaving the station, the train descends a right-hand swooping drop into a tunnel, where riders are exposed to simulated fire effects.
+The train then makes a brief left turn before ascending the 29-metre-tall (95 ft) chain lift hill.
+At the top, it descends in a long left-hand swing into its first inversion, a vertical loop, the train then rises into the second inversion, a zero-G roll.
+The ride continues with a right-hand turn into the first of two interlocking corkscrews, followed by a right-handed overbanked turn, and then passes through the second interlocking corkscrew.
+After a large right-hand helix and a sharp left-hand upward turn, the train enters the final brake run.
+A small right-hand turn then guides the train back into the station.